DinhTus49/DinhTus49.github.io/index.md

 ![Data different light condition](images/light_condition.png)

 Based on observations on captured videos, pollen-bearing bees are usually present from 8:30 a.m. to 11 a.m., so we selected videos during those times to create the dataset.
 The pollen-bearing bees in the dataset varied in size as well as the color of pollen the bees carried.
-Figure below shows examples of pollen-bearing bees in our dataset.
+Figure below shows examples of pollen-bearing bees in our dataset:

 ![Examples of pollen-bearing bees in our dataset](images/pollenbee_variety.png)

-Figure 3 shows the diversity of pollen bees in the dataset.

 The number of each object class in the dataset is shown in the following table: